 As Apple Pay grows in prominence, many retailers not currently set up to accept this form of payment will realize the need to do so.

-They will find ways to deal with fees and readjust their selling strategies in order to accommodate the new function.
+They will find ways to deal with fees and readjust their selling strategies to accommodate the new function.

-In reality, it’s a matter of when not if Lowe’s will eventually accept Apple Pay for their customer’s transactions.
+In reality, it’s a matter of when or not Lowe’s will eventually accept Apple Pay for their customer’s transactions.